dtamayo/reboundx/doc/add_effect.rst

 The documentation is `here <https://docs.python.org/2/library/ctypes.html>`_, but you can probably get away with copying what's in other methods (you can also look at the bottom of ``extras.py`` for some more complicated ctypes types).
 Contact me for help if needed.

+If your effect doesn't have a parameters structure, it's even simpler (see the ``add_modify_mass`` method).

 Structure Definition
 ^^^^^^^^^^^^^^^^^^^^

-Still in ``extras.py``, under `Effect parameter class definitions` you have to define your parameters structure.
+Still in ``extras.py``, (skip this step if you don't have an effect parameters structure) under `Effect parameter class definitions` you have to define your parameters structure.
 Copy paste an existing definition, and again it's probably enough to figure out the ctypes types from other places in the code.
 Make sure that the ``_fields_`` match up exactly with what's in your C structure, and that fields appear in the same order.
 In our case